jeswr/blog/raw-posts/disambiguating-data-wallets.md

 The following is not VC speciifc, defines an API for managing a number of credentials from VC's to otp's and passwords, and defines when to e.g. use those credentials for autocompletion

-[Credential Management Level 1](https://www.w3.org/TR/credential-management-1/) "This specification describes an imperative API enabling a website to request a user’s credentials from a user agent, and to help the user agent correctly store user credentials for future use."
+[Credential Management Level 1](https://www.w3.org/TR/credential-management-1/) "This specification describes an imperative API enabling a website to request a user's credentials from a user agent, and to help the user agent correctly store user credentials for future use."

 ---